 The benefit is equal to 80% of the insured's average daily wage in the 6 months before the disability began.
-The insured must be certified by a medical doctor to be unfit for work for a minimum of 4 days.
-The benefit is payable without limit with continuing medical certification.
+The insured must be certified by a medical doctor to be unfit for work for at least 4 days.
+The benefit is paid without limit with continuing medical certification.

-The minimum daily benefit is M\$10.
+The minimum daily benefit is 10 ringgits.

-The maximum daily benefit is M\$52.
+The maximum daily benefit is 78.70 ringgits.